PureKrome/SimpleFtp/README.md

     _ftpService = ftpService;
 }

-public async Task SomeMethodAsync()
+// This is the method which will end up doing some Ftp stuff. public async Task SomeMethodAsync()
 {
     var someFileContent = "whatever";
     var someFileName = "whatever.txt";

+    // Boom!
+Money-shot.
     await _ftpService.UploadAsync(someFileContent, someFileName);
 }

 // --------------------------------
+// Lets now consume the service (which does some ftp stuff)
+// --------------------------------
+// Setup the service...
 var loggingService = new LoggingService();
 var ftpService = new FtpService("ftp.blahblah.com", "someUsername", "somePassword", loggingService);
 var someService = new SomeService(ftpService);

+// Execute your custom code, which ends up executing the underlying FTP method. await someService.SomeMethodAsync();
 ```

 Hope this helps!